 Getting it right the first time saves time and money.
 It seems really obvious, but it is shocking to realize how much money is spent redoing projects of all types because they were never properly designed at the start.
-Many times, I am brought on board projects as the “clean-up guy” – so I see it all the time.
+Many times, we are brought on to projects as the “clean-up guys” – so we see it all the time.
 CTO Services strives to work with every client to give them exactly the resources needed to get the project done right the first time.

 There is no “one size fits all” development approach that works for all companies.
 Different people work together very differently, and companies of all sizes have different approaches to developing technology projects.
 The common thread among successful projects seems to be this – the stakeholders who really understand the vision and the business needs stay engaged in the development process until the end to make sure the right product is delivered.

 Software process is important, but at the right time.
-I have seen single developers build brilliant high-quality software systems without using any process tools at all.
-I have also seen companies with the most mature software development process get so bogged down that the overhead of the process causes the project to fail.
-As your development team grows beyond one person, or if an outside company is used on a project, the most important thing is to review the progress as often as possible (weekly or biweekly) and make corrections as needed.
+We have seen single and small-team developers build brilliant, high-quality software systems without using any process tools at all.
+We have also seen companies with the most mature software development process get so bogged down that the overhead of the process causes the project to fail.
+As your development team grows beyond one or two people for a given project, or if an outside company is used, the most important thing is to review the progress as often as possible and make corrections as needed.